26 Nov All change: Bourse de Commerce to open in Paris 2020

 - The Gardens of the Palais-Royal are one of my favourite spots in Paris: the stillness, the sound of water, the feeling of space, the sky above, the arcades and the tourists taking selfies on the black-and-white ‘Columns of Buren’, by Daniel Buren.
 Each time I go to Paris, I like to come here and open myself to the space.

 This story was updated September 2019.
-For my other stories about… Paris.
+I have lots more posts about Paris.

 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=1BMtZhCV2guuOzxMJ3JxBUnKKhc6lqsGp" width="640" height="480"></iframe>